.st0{fill:#FFFFFF;}

 Look out for their right-shoulder rising as your child sits in the proper position.
 Their shoulders should remain level and well-aligned as they hold the instrument.

 Suppose they are taking Suzuki or Classical guitar lessons.
-In that case, their left hand should remain below their shoulder when their hand in the first position (by the headstock).
+In that case, their left hand should be a little below their shoulder when their hand in the first position (by the headstock).

 If you are unsure of which fit is best, err on the side of the larger scale length.